 Company Secretary (Clerk) - Jack Coulson

-Jack is the Liberal Democrat Company Secretary, having joined in April 2020.
-He studied Politics, Philosophy and Economics and previously worked as an Associated Consultant for a Headhunting firm.
+Jack is the Party's Company Secretary, having joined in April 2020.
+He studied Politics, Philosophy and Economics and previously worked as an Associate Consultant for a Headhunting firm.
 He is not a member of the Federal Board but supports its work.